Bojonegoro Regency: Administrative districts

 At the 2010 Census, Bojonegoro Regency was divided into twenty-seven districts (kecamatan), but in 2012 an additional district - Gayam District - was created from parts of the existing Ngasem and Kalitidu Districts.
-These are tabulated below with their areas and population totals from the 2010 Census and the 2020 Census.
-The table also includes the number of administrative villages (rural desa and urban kelurahan) in each district, and its postal codes.
+These are tabulated below with their areas and population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 419 rural desa and 11 urban kelurahan - the latter all in Bojonegoro District), and its postal codes.

-Notes: (a) except the village of Margomulyo, which has a post code of 62168. (b) except the village of Sumberejo, which has a post code of 62191. (c) the population of Gayam District in 2010 is included in the figures for Ngasem and Kalitidu Districts, from parts of which it was created in 2012.
+Notes: (a) except for the village of Margomulyo, which has a postcode of 62168. (b) comprising 11 kelurahan (Banjarejo, Jetak, Kadipaten, Karang Pacar, Kepatihan, Klangon, Ledok Kulon, Ledok Wetan, Mojokampung, Ngrowo and Sumbang) and 7 desa. (c) except for the village of Sumberejo, which has a postcode of 62191. (d) the population of Gayam District in 2010 is included in the figures for Ngasem and Kalitidu Districts, from parts of which it was created in 2012.